THE END OF THE ROAD?

 Cielo pushed the stock-sized, semi-custom idea that a number of brands have adopted since.
 Of course, Cielo took it to a new level offering up to something like 13 sizes in some models.

-If true, and Cielo is leaving the playing field, they'll be missed and we wish them all the best of luck.
+Cielo is leaving the playing field, they'll be missed and we wish them all the best of luck.
+On the up side, we still get all of those bearing bits coming out of CKPC to enjoy which will live on for a long time.